PencilCode/jquery-turtle/README.md

-  output(html)          // Appends html into the document body. input([label,] fn)    // Makes a one-time input field, calls fn after entry. button([label,] fn)   // Makes a clickable button, calls fn when clicked. grid(w, h)            // Outputs a table with h rows and w columns.
+  output(html)          // Appends html into the document body. input([label,] fn)    // Makes a one-time input field, calls fn after entry. button([label,] fn)   // Makes a clickable button, calls fn when clicked. table(w, h)           // Outputs a table with h rows and w columns.
 </pre>

 For example, after eval($.turtle()), the following is a valid program